gerardmarquinarubio/ReactTypewriter/README.md

 ![](/usage.gif)

 React Typewriter is a simple component that allows you to create a nice "typewriter" effect to any text by simply invoking the component.
-[Take a look in NPM](https://www.npmjs.com/package/react-ts-typewriter).
+[Try on codesandbox.io](https://codesandbox.io/s/react-typewriter-example-mgyclf).

 ## Installation